 As the number of P/E cycles increases in NAND flash memory cells, their reliability gradually deteriorates.
-This occurs because each P/E cycle subjects the memory cells to significant electrical stress, leading to device performance degradation.
-The endurance of a memory array is defined as the maximum number of P/E cycles that an individual memory cell can withstand while still meeting specified reliability metrics, including data retention time and bit error rate.
+Each P/E cycle degrades device performance due to electrical stress.
+Endurance is defined as the maximum P/E cycles a cell can withstand before failing to meet reliability metrics like data retention time and bit error rate.
 When the actual P/E cycles exceed this rated value, the memory array may no longer guarantee reliable data storage and accurate read operations, and it is marked as a bad block by the SSD's internal FTL.
 To replace these unusable blocks, SSDs typically employ over-provisioning (OP), allocating physical capacity exceeding their logically exported capacity.
-The number of bad blocks should surpass the over-provisioned spare capacity; the SSD is deemed failed and reaches its end-of-life.
+The number of bad blocks should surpass the over-provisioned spare capacity, then the SSD is deemed failed and reaches its end-of-life.
 While early SLC flash stored a single bit per cell and lasted through thousands of P/E cycles, the push for greater capacity has led to MLC and TLC flash-based SSDs.
-Storing more bits per cell, however, comes at a steep cost to endurance, where each additional bit per cell reduces P/E cycle tolerance by approximately an order of magnitude~\cite{234980}.
-Consequently, NAND flash endurance declines exponentially with higher cell density (SLC to PLC) and smaller process nodes (5Xnm to 1Xnm), evidenced by sharply decreasing P/E cycles \cite{PEM}.
+Storing more bits per cell, however, comes at a steep cost to endurance, where each additional bit per cell reduces P/E cycle tolerance by approximately an order of magnitude~\cite{234980, li2022resolving,9006406}.
+Consequently, NAND flash endurance declines exponentially with higher cell density (SLC to PLC) and smaller process nodes, evidenced by sharply decreasing P/E cycles.
 The trend continues with QLC entering datacenters, and the planned PLC technology threatens to bring endurance limits down to mere tens or a few hundred cycles.
 Jeong et al. \cite{2591312} demonstrated that simultaneously extending erase duration and reducing erase or program voltage significantly enhances NAND flash endurance.
 The slower erase process using lower voltages effectively reduces damage to the tunnel oxide layer within NAND cells, since the magnitude of the erase voltage directly determines the erase depth of a flash block.